-In addition to non-profit organizations such as the Global Down Syndrome Foundation and the National Down Syndrome Congress, there are an estimated 250 local Down syndrome organizations in the United States, so chances are there is one in your area.
+In addition to non-profit organizations such as the Global Down Syndrome Foundation, the National Down Syndrome Congress, and the National Down Syndrome Society, there are an estimated 250 local Down syndrome organizations in the United States, so chances are there is one in your area.
 Below is a short list of resources pregnant women and families may find helpful.
 For more detailed information please visit us at www.downsyndrometest.org.